-Reach Out to a Student about AP
+Reach Out to a Student About AP

-Despite years of hard work from dedicated and committed education professionals in every part of this country, far too many students of color who have the potential to succeed in AP classes are not enrolled in them.
+Despite years of hard work from dedicated and committed education professionals in every part of this country, far too many students who can succeed in AP classes are not enrolled in them.

 Together we can—and must—do something to move the needle now and eliminate barriers for students with potential.

 |2018 Cohort of students with AP potential and whether they took a matched AP Exam|

 |Black/African American students||Hispanic/Latino students||Native American students|

 |AP Potential in at Least One AP Subject||55,533||156,216||3,273|